grantcolley/best-stories-api/README.md

 > In a production environment, the distributed cache should be hosted in a dedicated web API, and configured for the appropriate caching service e.g. Redis.

 #### Local Cache
 Local caching can be used if the web API is intended to run as a single application.
-There are a few flavours to choose from.
+There are several *flavours* to choose from.
-- **[LockedCache](https://github.com/grantcolley/best-stories-api/blob/main/src/BestStories.Api/Cache/LockedCache.cs)** uses the lock keyword for recycling and getting a copy of the reference to the cache.
+- **[LockedCache](https://github.com/grantcolley/best-stories-api/blob/main/src/BestStories.Api/Cache/LockedCache.cs)** uses the `lock()` keyword for recycling and fetching a copy of the reference to the cache.
-- **[SemaphoreSlimCache](https://github.com/grantcolley/best-stories-api/blob/main/src/BestStories.Api/Cache/SemaphoreSlimCache.cs)** uses `await _semaphore.WaitAsync()`
+- **[SemaphoreSlimCache](https://github.com/grantcolley/best-stories-api/blob/main/src/BestStories.Api/Cache/SemaphoreSlimCache.cs)** asynchronously waits to enter the SemaphoreSlim `await _semaphore.WaitAsync()`
-- **[VolatileCache](https://github.com/grantcolley/best-stories-api/blob/main/src/BestStories.Api/Cache/VolatileCache.cs)** uses `Interlocked.CompareExchange` for recycling the cache and `Volatile.Read` for getting a copy of the reference to the cache.
+- **[VolatileCache](https://github.com/grantcolley/best-stories-api/blob/main/src/BestStories.Api/Cache/VolatileCache.cs)** uses `Interlocked.CompareExchange` for recycling the cache, and `Volatile.Read` for fetching a copy of the reference to it.
 See inline comments for more details.

 #### Benchmarking GetStoryCacheAsync
 ```C#